glouppe/info8002-large-scale-data-systems/outline.md

 ## Critical thinking

-- Assess the benefits and disadvantages of distributed systems.
+- Assess the benefits and disadvantages of data systems.
 - No hype!

 ---